zikula/core/src/docs/en/dev/Hooks/zikula_hooks.rst

 if it's safe to commit the data to the database or, if the form needs to be redisplayed with validation errors.

-If it's ok simply commit the form data, then trigger a `process.edit` Zikula_ProcessHook with
+If it's ok simply commit the form data, then trigger a `process_edit` Zikula_ProcessHook with

     new Zikula_ProcessHook($name, $id, $url);